 You have a lot of options here.
-We won’t get into the technical details here.
-But, the best choice for you will depend on your budget and needs.
+We won't get into the technical details but, the best choice for you will depend on your budget and needs.

 The last piece of crucial gear is monitoring equipment.
 You can get a nice pair of studio headphones or larger monitors.
 Whatever the case may be, don't skimp on quality here!